-Partial Quotients Division for iPad & iPhone
+Partial Quotients Division

 This app can be used to teach and study the partial quotients division method.
 The app is easy to use and it has an intuitive interactive interface with customizable colors and other settings.
 The user can solve random and custom division problems.